 Starting with a maturity model that was market validated in 2012, Colleen and her team dug into the trends and market needs that have been notable over the last eight years.
 "One of the key challenges, I saw with the model is that progression in the various internal audit activities was difficult to identify because often multiple activities are grouped together.
 Am I below or above average in my audit workpaper workflow?
 It was difficult to tell because that might be lumped in with my use of technology." stated Colleen.

-The Touchstone Research Maturity Model was refined to break audit activities into 13 components that almost every internal audit team includes in their process regardless of country, industry or team size.
+The Touchstone Insights Maturity Model was refined to break audit activities into 13 components that almost every internal audit team includes in their process regardless of country, industry or team size.

 Colleen and her research team then designed an 89-question survey that would analyze how teams work and calculate their level of maturity1 for each of the 13 components.